The Benefits of Zen Meditation

-Zen meditation or zazen is extremely beneficial for us in more ways than one.
+Zen meditation or zazen is extremely beneficial in many ways.
 Besides enhancing spiritual growth, it promotes the physical and mental well-being of an individual.

 Since a huge number of people all over the world have benefitted immensely from meditation, they can recount their stories and tell you how meditation transformed them totally by lifting them to a different plane spiritually and mentally.
 And though there is no doubt about the fact that mediation has its spiritual and mental benefits, this is not all that meditation can give you.
 Besides the gains mentioned above, you get rewarded by way of better physical health as well.

 Furthermore, need we say how important it is to have a healthy body before we set forth to have a healthy mind or spirit.
 How can we aim for mental well being at all when the body is frail and weak?